The Two RV Gypsies: Full-Time RVers

 O F THE TWO RV GYPSIES

-This campground is open mid-May through September only.
 Canyon Hot Springs is one of the few campgrounds in this area that could handle a 40 foot RV.
 The road was gravel/dirt.
 The sites were grassy and close together and had a picnic table.
 The two RV Gypsies had 30 amp and water, no sewer.
 NO TV.
 NO AT&T cell phone service of course.
 Wi-Fi was ONLY at the office, and even there it was super slow.
 The water pressure was good.

 Trains were close by, right behind the next row of RVs.
 The trains were usually long and very noisy, and they went by often.
-They didn't blow their horn every time, but the tracks were squeaky, and of course since the tracks were so close, the noise was awfully loud.
+They did not blow their horn every time, but the tracks were squeaky, and of course since the tracks were so close, the noise was awfully loud.

-Mineral Pool & Hot Tub: When the two RV Gypsies first arrived in the afternoon, the pools weren't too crowded.
-But in the evening the smaller pool (the hotter one) was standing room only, and people were shoulder-to-shoulder.
-A single swim ranged from $9.50 to $11.50 depending on age.
-A day pass ranged from $13.50 to $16.50.
-Family prices (2 adults & 2 Juniors were $29 to $39.50).
 Pools closed at 8 p.m. or 9 p.m. depending on the month.
 Way too early to please the two RV Gypsies.
 As far as the two RV Gypsies' opinion goes, it was just like a heated swimming pool that cost in addition to the camping costs.
 The two RV Gypsies did NOT use the pools here, but instead went to Crazy Creek Hot Springs.
 It was a bit of a drive, but so very much nicer, bigger, and worth it.
 There is a separate page on that hot springs on this website and it can be seen by using the link at the bottom of this page.

 Most of the rules at this campground were standard.
-It is bear country though, so that means there are extra precautions that must be taken.
+It is BEAR COUNTRY though, so that means there are extra precautions that must be taken.

 No washing RVs or vehicles.
 One vehicle per site.
 There were coin operated showers (not free).
 The two RV Gypsies have their own shower, thank goodness.
 No tents on serviced sites.
 Check-out time was 11 a.m. or there would be an additional charge.
 There were also cabins available, but some did not provide bedding or towels, and some did, depending on size and type.
 No TV or phones in any cabins.
-Most don't have a kitchen.
+Most do nOt have a kitchen.
 Prices vary.
 None of this concerns the two RV Gypsies however.

 Canyon Hot Springs sign road leading to Canyon Hot Springs